SecureStrux/Guides/README.md

 ---
 **NOTE**

-Highly privileged account usage should be heavily monitored.
+Highly privileged account usage should be heavily monitored for unauthorized use.

 ---